niluherath/tmsandbox_project/README.md

 **Project structure**

-*src/main/java/com.pojo package has these four test classes Category, Fees, ListingFeeTier and Promotion
+1. src/main/java/com.pojo package has these four test classes Category, Fees, ListingFeeTier and Promotion
 Category class contains other three classes inside it.
 Returned JSON response is converted to Category object

-*src/test/java/com.api
+2. src/test/java/com.api
 contains, CategoryTest and NegativeCategoryTest classes CategoryTest has test cases to test the response that are associated with GET Category endpoint NegativeCategoryTest has all the negative test cases that are associated with GET Category endpoint

-*src/test/java/com.utils
+3. src/test/java/com.utils
 contains, ServiceUtils class calls the endpoints and returns the API response to the test class

-*pom.xml
+4. pom.xml
 contains the maven dependencies

-*testng.xml
+5. testng.xml
 adds configuarations to run tests as suites

-*maven.yml
+6. maven-test.yml:
-Step	Description
+Step	Description:
-on: push & pull_request	Runs tests on every push and PR to main.
+*on: push & pull_request- Runs tests on every push and PR to main.

-runs-on: ubuntu-latest: Uses Ubuntu as the environment. actions/checkout@v4: Pulls the latest code from the repo. actions/setup-java@v3:	Installs Java 17 and enables Maven caching for faster builds. mvn clean test:	Runs all TestNG tests in the project. actions/upload-artifact@v4:	Uploads test reports (target/surefire-reports/) for debugging.
+*runs-on: ubuntu-latest: Uses Ubuntu as the environment.

+*actions/checkout@v4: Pulls the latest code from the repo.

+*actions/setup-java@v3:	Installs Java 17 and enables Maven caching for faster builds.

+*mvn clean test:	Runs all TestNG tests in the project.

+*actions/upload-artifact@v4:	Uploads test reports (target/surefire-reports/) for debugging.